This page may contain affiliate links. Learn More.

 Creativity is established by age 8, and in the state of Oklahoma, art is not offered in school until 5th grade.
 What are we missing here?
 Where is the disconnect?
 Art is essential for children’s development!
 Click here to see 10 reasons why.

-Children relax, focus, feel successful, and can express their feelings
+- Social and emotional-Children relax, focus, feel successful, and can express their feelings

-Children may choose to discuss their art and add print to it (on their own or by dictating to a teacher)
+- Language and literacy-Children may choose to discuss their art and add print to it (on their own or by dictating to a teacher)

-Children compare, predict, plan, and problem solve
+- Cognitive-Children compare, predict, plan, and problem solve

-Children use small motor skills to paint, write, glue, use clay, and make collages”
+- Physical-Children use small motor skills to paint, write, glue, use clay, and make collages”

-At Little Sprouts, we do a lot of art.
-I was raised by an artist, and I have seen the impact of art on the world, myself, and children’s development.
+The effect of art on the world, myself, and children’s development.
 When my daughter Kayla was little, I made sure she spent a lot of time being creative and now she is perusing creative goals as an adult.

 We love to have special art parties at Little Sprouts.
 It’s a great party to throw outside where the kids can get as into the art as they wish.
 I ask parents to send children in old clothes and send something to change into after the party.